stormeye2000/cspr-sdk-standard-tests-java/README.md

 The cucumber test reports will be written to the _reports_ folder off the project root.

 The following system parameters (-D) are supported to specify the nctl host and ports.
-If not provided the defaults are used
+If not provided the defaults are used:

 | Parameter  | Description  | Default   |
 |---|---|---|
 | cspr.hostname | The host name | _localhost_  |